 2. Marbella Terrace Restaurant

-In addition to its rich food menu, Marbella Terrace Restaurant has an extensive drinks menu with popular cocktails, local wine, and famous Turkish rakı.
+In addition to its rich food menu, Marbella Terrace Restaurant offers an extensive drinks menu featuring popular cocktails, local wines, and famous Turkish rakı.

 3. Aida

-Aida is a sleek restaurant that serves Italian food and various international wines.
+Aida is a sleek restaurant serving Italian food and a variety of international wines.
 Understandably, you might want to try famous Turkish cuisine while in Istanbul, but this traditional Italian restaurant should still be on your itinerary.

 4. My Chef

-A sleek, contemporary restaurant in the Kadıköy district, My Chef serves delicious international dishes and cocktails.
+A sleek, contemporary restaurant in Kadıköy, My Chef serves delicious international dishes and cocktails.
 The establishment has a rich menu and very affordable prices compared to most places in the area.

 5. Mivan Restaurant & Cafe